iconclass/server/src/help/olfactory.md

 When Isaac blesses his deceitful son Jacob (Genesis 27:27-29), this is how he starts (in the King James translation): "_the smell of my son is as the smell of a field which the Lord hath blessed_".
 In Iconclass the scene is described as follows __71C274 · Isaac lying in bed blesses Jacob who, disguised in Esau's clothes, brings food to his father; Jacob's hands and neck are covered with goatskins__
 In other words, in Iconclass the visual aspect is made explicit - _clothes and goatskins_ - but the aspect of smell, crucial though it may have been - is kept implicit.
 The story of Jacob and Esau is only one example of a narrative with an implied olfactory aspect.
 To make it explicit and retrievable we have two options.
 The concept definition could be edited in such a way that the element of smell is added to the text: "_Isaac lying in bed blesses Jacob who, disguised in Esau's clothes_ __to imitate the touch and scent of his brother__, _brings food to his father_...".
-__Scent__ could also be added as a keyword to retrieve the concept in searches.
+__Scent__ could also be added as a keyword to retrieve the concept.

 {{% aimg narrascent %}}